BackSlasher/blog.backslasher.net/content/resizing-aws-root-centos-hvm.md

 This means that we must extend the partition before extending the filesystem, which proved to be a difficult task.
 The standard procedure is deleting the partition and recreating with the same settings, however:

-1. Since we're extending a pratition which contains the root filesystem, we can't unmount it.
+1. Since we're extending a partition which contains the root filesystem, we can't unmount it.
 2. When changing a partition that contains a filesystem that is mounted, the kernel refuses to re-read the filesystem, meaning you can't make sure everything works until you reboot
 3. If you're rebooting with a broken partition/filesystem configuration, the VM won't boot.
 Since AWS offers no direct method to interfacing with the VM directly, one can't easily troubleshoot the VM.